elastic/eui/README.md

 **The Elastic UI Framework is a collection of React UI components for quickly building user interfaces at Elastic.**

 Check out our [full documentation site][docs] which contains many examples of components in the EUI framework aesthetic, and how to use them in your products.
-We also have a [FAQ][faq] that covers common usage questions.
-For other general questions regarding EUI, check out the [Discussions tab](https://github.com/elastic/eui/discussions).
+Our FAQ below covers common usage questions - for other general questions regarding EUI, check out the [Discussions tab](https://github.com/elastic/eui/discussions).

 ## Frequently Asked Questions